JusticeRage/FFM/README.md

 * `!db-hunter` Hunts for .sqlite, .sqlite3, and .db files and other database files
 * `!sshkeys` Hunts for Private and Public SSH keys on the current machine.
 * `!suid` Finds SUID, SGID binaries on the current machine.
+* `!strange-dirs` Checks device starting at user specified path for strange directories on a host
+* `!sudo-version` Checks for a vulnerable sudo version
+* `!vm` Checks if device is a Virtual Machine

 ### Transfer Commands
 - Commands that help you pull and push files, pretty straight forward.